2008 Tibetan unrest: Lhasa

 When Chinese police and military units reentered Lhasa on 14 March, reports state tear gas canisters were launched and shootings began.
 Amnesty International reports that machine guns were used.
 State hospitals were reported by Human Rights Watch as closed to protestors by Chinese authorities, and reports of wounded and killed Tibetans were suppressed.

 Police cars, fire engines and other official vehicles were reportedly set on fire.
 Reports state Tibetans attacked Han and Hui passerby using stones, and an eyewitness stated from their hotel window, "It seems like it's ethnic—like they want to kill anyone not Tibetan."
 The witness also said he saw a group of 20 armed men firing guns, and that he was unsure if they were police officers or armed rioters.
 Chinese state media reported non-Tibetan-owned businesses and banks were robbed and houses were attacked and burned down, including government buildings and schools.
 Police used tear gas and cattle prods.
 According to Chinese state media, 18 civilians were killed by rioters.

-A crowd tried to storm the Lhasa Great Mosque and set fire to the front gate.
+A crowd of 70-80 Tibetan youths tried to storm the Lhasa Great Mosque and set fire to the front gate.
 Shops and restaurants in the Muslim quarter were destroyed.
 A Chinese businessman reported that many Hui Muslim stores were burnt.
 Also burnt were stationery shops, banks, and a wholesale market at Tsomtsikhang, where many shops are owned by Han Chinese and Hui Muslims.

 Throughout Lhasa, raids, security sweeps and arrests by Chinese security forces reportedly continued for several days.
 Tsondru, a monk, is reported to have died after being thrown off a roof while under arrest by Chinese security forces.
 An early official statement by Tibet Autonomous Region Chairman Pema Trinley reported, "Only three law-breakers died during the pacification of the Lhasa unrest, no participation from the PLA" was revised to add that another person "jumped from a building" to avoid arrest.